MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 In any case, it will not be easy for the Polish government now, but mutual understanding of positions is crucial, so he is grateful to Marek Kuchciński for the letters published On Mandiner.
 Zsolt Németh added that the Western world must show strength and unity, because it can no longer pose a threat.

-"When our states existed in this way, they were so strong that they could not attack us with impunity from either the East or the West."
+"When our states existed in this way, they were so strong that they could not attack us with impunity from either the East or the West.

-The chairman of the Polish Foreign Affairs Committee stressed that we also need to see what Hungarian and Polish policy towards the EU is: cooperation of sovereign nation states, although "those who lead the EU today want our paths to separate," to could more easily realize the vision of a federal superstate.
+The chairman of the Polish Foreign Affairs Committee stressed that we also need to see what Hungarian and Polish policy towards the EU is: cooperation of sovereign nation states, although "those who lead the EU today want our paths to diverge," to could more easily realize the vision of a federal superstate.

 Terlecki added that they themselves do not believe that the EU will change its negative stance towards Ukraine, which may also change with Moldova and Georgia.
 The most important thing is that Eastern and Central Europe agree, while the EU wants to "commit suicide" by greening energy or fantasizing about Hungary and excluding Poland.